-The dialing operation on an Android phone is handled by an app, typically named Phone, although Dialer is also popular.
-The app's launcher icon is found on the Home screen, often at the bottom in a location called the favorites tray.
-Despite subtle variations, the Phone app's launcher features a Phone Handset icon, similar to the one shown in the margin.
+The dialing operation on an Android phone is done by the Phone app or Dialer app.
+The app's launcher icon is found on the Home screen, often on the favorites tray.
+The app's icon features the Phone Handset icon, similar to the one shown in the margin.